LandscapingPPC&AdvertisingforLandscapingCompanies

 Google Ads

-→Separate campaigns for maintenance routes, design-build install, and drought-transition work.
+→Landscaping PPC services — separate campaigns for maintenance routes, design-build install, drought-transition work, and split by service line (hardscape, irrigation, sod/turf, lighting).
 Geo-targeted to route density.

 LSA

-→Where approved, daily lead disputes and capacity-aware bidding.
+→Google Guaranteed / LSA where approved — pay per lead, ranked above the regular ads, worked daily with lead disputes and capacity-aware bidding.
 Most of the payoff comes from consistent maintenance route fill.

 Meta Ads